kklein623/BusinessCardOCR/README.md

 ## Running

 To run the cli, run **java -jar business-card-ocr-0.0.1.jar** in a command line interface at the same directory level as the jar.
+The jar is located under the target directory.
 Make sure your JRE is up to date.

 ## How to Use